 About AC Gaughen

 AC GAUGHEN is the author of the Elementae series (Reign the Earth, Imprison the Sky) and the Scarlet trilogy (Scarlet, Lady Thief, Lion Heart).
-Dedicated to creating opportunities for young women to take on leadership, she works as a manager of Volunteer Engagement for Girl Scouts of Eastern MA and serves as a board member for Boston GLOW, a non-profit she helped found in 2010.
+With a strong passion for community engagement, Annie serves as the co-director for Kindling Words East, a retreat for professional writers, illustrators and editors, and works for a Boston-area university in alumni engagement.
 She holds a Master of Letters in Creative Writing from the University of St Andrews (Scotland) and a Masters in Education (Arts in Education) from the Harvard Graduate School of Education.

 Excerpt from Acknowledgements from Reign the Earth